How to read a histogram: what you can learn from your camera’s exposure graph

-In the latest of our photography cheat sheet series we’ve compiled this handy guide for explaining how this exposure chart represents the range of tones withing your scene.
+Our second photography cheat sheet takes one subject and explains how this exposure chart represents the range of tones withing this scene.
 Simply drag and drop this chart on to your desktop and keep it for a handy reference the next time you find yourself confused as to how to read a histogram.

 99 Common Photography Problems (and how to solve them)